Digilent/Cora-Z7-07S-XADC/README.md

 Additional Notes
 ----------------
-For more information on how this project is version controlled, refer to the [digilent-vivado-scripts repo](https://github.com/digilent/digilent-vivado-scripts).
+For more information on how this project is version controlled, refer to the READMEs found in this repository's hw/scripts and sw/src folders.